Follow by Email: Get notified of new post/articles

 The first oddity was that the population of the graveyard appeared to be close to or greater than the population of the town (288).
 This by itself is not unique; I have visited hundreds of cemeteries in Kentucky, Tennessee, and Missouri over the last ten years, and have seen many towns where the dead outnumbered the living.
 What was different about Anniston though was that neither the town nor the cemetery appeared to be as old as the other towns that had this same situation.

 The second oddity however was very unique.
 As I wandered among the headstone it struck me that a large portion of the headstones had ‘Veteran Plaques’, eventually this realization was overwhelming so I started counting the headstones that were those of veterans.
 By the time I found Bordie’s headstone it was apparent that anywhere from a fourth to a third of the occupants of Anniston Cemetery were veterans of WWII and Korea.
 I have never seen such a large percentage of veterans in any post civil war cemetery.
 If you figure that half of the occupants of the cemetery are females then that means more than half of the male population in the quaint little cemetery served their country.
 Even if the population of Anniston during this time was twice as large as it is now the contribution of this little town was a significant portion of the male population when you consider that the cemetery only represents residents and former servicemen who chose to be buried there.
-I myself know of at least 4 former residents and veterans of this period who were not buried here: my father JD (Junior Dolan) Littrell and his brothers, Redford, OJ, and ‘Les’.
+I myself know of at least 5 former residents (brothers) and veterans of this period who were not buried here: Les, Red, Rubin, OJ and JD Littrell.

 Let us pray for our troops and pray against the conflicts that put them in harms way